 The methodology we employ for the processing of the earthquakes recording includes pre-processing and construction of stacked autocorrelograms of the vertical component.
 We base our processing steps on linear autocorrelations and phase-weighted stacks (tf-PWS) (Schimmel and Gallart, 2007).
 The tf-PWS is based on the non-linear theory where the linear stack is weighted by the time-frequency phase.
-This procedure enhances coherent signals independently of their where $c{ps}(\tau, f)$ is the time-frequency phase coherence, and $S_j(\tau, f)$ is the S-transform.
+This procedure enhances coherent signals independently of their amplitudes.
+The time-frequency phase stack is written as where $c{ps}(\tau, f)$ is the time-frequency phase coherence, and $S_j(\tau, f)$ is the S-transform.
 Then, the tf-PWS is calculated by multiplying the phase stack with the S-transform of the linear stack as,

-$$S{pws}(\tau, f) = c{ps}(\tau, f)S{ls}(\tau, f).$$ (2)
+$S{pws}(\tau, f) = c{ps}(\tau, f)S{ls}(\tau, f).$ (2)